NedelcuRadu/Conway-s-Game-of-Life/README.md

-# Conway's Game Of Life by Nedelcu Radu
+# Conway's Game Of Life
                                      --- Implementation in C++ ---
  Also known simply as life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
    Rules: